Mango chutney is easy to make! And a great way to take advantage of mangoes when they are in season and plentiful at the market.

 - 6 8-ounce canning jars

-1 Combine sugar and vinegar in a 6 quart pot; bring to a boil, stirring until sugar dissolves.
+1 Make sugar vinegar syrup: Combine sugar and vinegar in a 6 quart pot; bring to a boil, stirring until sugar dissolves.

 2 Add remaining ingredients and simmer, uncovered, until syrupy and slightly thickened, 45 minutes to 1 hour.
 Stir occasionally during cooking.

-3 Pour into clean, hot jars leaving 1/2-inch headspace; close jars.
+3 Pour into jars: Pour into clean, hot jars leaving 1/2-inch headspace; close jars.
 (Do not over-tighten the jars.)
-Process in a water bath 15 minutes.

-To process in a water bath, put a rack on the bottom of tall, large pot.
+4 For shelf stable storage, process in a water bath: Put a rack on the bottom of tall, large pot.
 Place the sealed jars on the rack.
 Fill the pot with water, covering the jars by 1 inch.
 Bring to a rolling boil.
 Boil for 15 minutes.
 Remove the jars from the pot and let sit at room temperature to cool.
+(See more useful information on water bath canning here.)

 Products We Love